matrix-org/matrix-hookshot/docs/setup/webhooks.md

 If the body does NOT contain a `text` field, the full JSON payload will be sent to the room.
 This can be adapted into a message by creating a **JavaScript transformation function**.

+### GET requests

+In previous versions of hookshot, it would also handle the `GET` HTTP method.
+This was disabled due to concerns that it was too easy for the webhook to be inadvetently triggered by URL preview features in clients and servers.
+If you still need this functionality, you can enable it in the config.

 Hookshot will insert the full content of the body into a key under the Matrix event called `uk.half-shot.hookshot.webhook_data`, which may be useful if you have other integrations that would like to make use of the raw request body.